Sub-linear Time Support Recovery for Compressed Sensing using Sparse-Graph Codes: Main Idea of Compressed Sensing using Sparse-Graph Codes

 \subsection{Getting Rid of the Oracle}

 Since the oracle information is critical in the peeling process, we proceed with our example and explain briefly how to obtain such information without an oracle.
-Now, as an example, instead of simply assigning the {\it complex sum} to each check node, we assign a {\it vector-weighted complex sum} to the check nodes, where each variable node (say $k$) is weighted by the $k$-th column of the following matrix
+Clearly, we need more measurements to obtain such oracle information in its absence.
+Therefore, instead of simply assigning the simple {\it sum} to each right node, we assign a {\it vector-weighted sum} to the right nodes, where each left node (say $k$) is weighted by the $k$-th column of a {\bf bin detection matrix} $\mathbf{S}$.
+For example, we can choose the bin detection matrix $\mathbf{S}$ as